dtinit/dtinit.github.io/events.md

 1. Opening keynote from Lisa Dusseault (20-30 mins)
 1. Brief administrative remarks again, questions, notetaking and agenda (5-10 mins)
 1. Breakout Discussions: Day 2's agenda will be informed by our Day 1 conversations, with a focus on what we have, what we value, what is possible and how we can get there together.
+Expect the same structure as Day 1: two 30 minute breakout sessions, followed by a 15 minute break and two more sessions.
 1. Concluding remarks, Q&A and meeting note consolidation.

 After these meetings a draft report on the conference will be proposed, and - following a confirmation check with the conference participants  - will be published on the DTInit.org site.

 ## Conference Participation Guidelines And Expected Conduct

-In order to ensure that this is a safe, welcoming and participatory event, we are adopting Mozilla's Community Participation Guidelines for this conference, with minor caveats.
+In order to ensure that this is a safe, welcoming and participatory event, we are adopting Mozilla's Community Participation Guidelines for this conference, with modest caveats around process.

 https://www.mozilla.org/about/governance/policies/participation/

 In particular, please review the section on behavior that will not be tolerated, including threats, personal attacks, unwelcome attention or disruptive behavior; the reporting contact for this event is <a href="mailto:mhoye@dtinit.org">Mike Hoye</a>.

-The minor caveat is this: while the Mozilla CPG outlines an investigation and appeals process, we don't have the resources to offer that process here.
-Because this event will be quite short, the Data Transfer Initiative is a small organization, the conference will be relatively brief, and the bar for basic human decency so easy to meet, the reporting and investigation for this conference will consist of a judgement call from a moderator (mhoye), followed by the summary expulsion of  summary expulsion from the conference for its duration.
+The caveat is this: while Mozilla's CPG outlines an investigation and appeals process, we don't have the resources to offer that process here.
+Because this event will be quite short, the Data Transfer Initiative is a small organization, the conference will be relatively brief, and the bar for basic human decency so easy to meet, the reporting and investigation for this conference will consist of a judgement call from a moderator (mhoye), possibly followed by the offender's summary expulsion from the conference for its duration.

 If you have questions, please email them to <a href="mailto:mhoye@dtinit.org">Mike Hoye</a>; we'll have more information here as we get closer to the day.
 </div>